avast/llvm/docs/LangRef.rst

     This indicates that the pointer parameter specifies the address of a structure that is the return value of the function in the source program.
 This pointer must be guaranteed by the caller to be valid: loads and stores to the structure may be assumed by the callee not to trap and to be properly aligned.
-This may only be applied to the first parameter.
 This is not a valid attribute for return values.

+.. _attr_align:

 ``align <n>``
     This indicates that the pointer value may be assumed by the optimizer to